ddhp/test-framework-comparison/README.md

 # Test Framework Comparison
 this repo demostrate difference between
 `jasmine` and `mocha + chai + sinon`

+### NOTICE
-there is no 'source' file is this demo all source are included in 'spec' files (i.e jasmine.js and mocha.js) in real use case, just make sure source file is required before specs
+there is no 'source' file is this demo
+all source are included in 'spec' files (i.e jasmine.js and mocha.js)
+in real use case, just make sure source file is required before specs

 ## Checking on browser